LEDA Recovery Grants

 When will the application be open?

-The application rounds will be open on a rolling basis until the funds are gone or December 31, 2021, whichever comes first.
+The application rounds will be open on a rolling basis as long as funds are available, through early December.
 Please see the top of this webpage for the most current application round and deadline.

 Each round after the initial round will be open for approximately two weeks.
-More application rounds may be added as long as funds are available through December 31, 2021.
+More application rounds may be added as long as funds are available through early December 2021.

 The grant applications will be prioritized and grants will be awarded after each application round.
 The grants will be awarded based on the prioritization, not on a first-come, first-served basis.